Localization metrics deep dive: From request to proposal

 - Common improvements you can make

-What is the order to proposal KPI?
+What is the order to proposal?

-Why should you work on this KPI?
+Why should you work on this metric?

-This particular KPI essentially asks the question, Why are we slow to create proposals and respond to customer orders?
+This particular metric essentially asks the question, Why are we slow to create proposals and respond to customer orders?
 Is it the deadline calculation?
 Is it our working hours or timezones?
 Are we overworked?
 Is it file preparation?
 Is it disorganization with pricelists?

-Any slowness on this KPI not only affects your turnaround time, but it also adversely affects your clients’ perception of the service.
+Any slowness on this metric not only affects your turnaround time, but it also adversely affects your clients’ perception of the service.
 If you are quick on the response, you can create the impression that you are fast, even when the project itself is lagging.

 You’ll probably want to identify the area that needs the most work, and that is also achievable to fix for your organization.